dattalab/keypoint-moseq/docs/source/FAQs.rst

         initial_data = ['path/to/file1.h5', 'path/to/file2.h5']
         coordinates, confidences, bodyparts = kpms.load_keypoints(initial_data, 'deeplabcut')

-    - After model fitting, apply the model serially to new data as follows
+    - After model fitting, apply the model serially to the old and new data as follows

       .. code-block:: python